TandaHQ/work-samples/modeling (business analyst)/README.md

 Your challenge is to use information from MYOB and Xero's API documentation to design a data model in Tanda.

+This challenge should take about one and a half to two hours to complete.

 ## Setting up

 To start, have a look at MYOB and Xero's documentation for the Employee API endpoint: